goauthentik/authentik/website/docs/providers/gws/setup-gws.md

     - `"https://www.googleapis.com/auth/admin.directory.group"`
     - `"https://www.googleapis.com/auth/admin.directory.group.member"`
 - need to get email of an admin user to delegate as?
-    - Not sure which permissions are requiredj
+    - Not sure which permissions are required